matthewsot/nimg/README.md

 Uses the limited, slow, and inefficient (but super simple and easy-to-use!) feed-forward neural network [Zoltar](https://github.com/matthewsot/zoltar).

+*More important note:* There are much better ways of doing this, including with RNNs [as Google is doing](https://static.googleusercontent.com/media/research.google.com/en//pubs/archive/45534.pdf).
+This is a simple example using only  a FFN.

 *Note:* While this technique does seem to work rather well for specific photos and with specific configurations, it's mostly meant as a proof of concept.
 The image compression algorithms that power most JPEG compression will probably give you a better result for most applications and images.
 Feel free to check this out though!
 Maybe you can make it even better :)

 # Show me the numbers